 According to AAA (July 2021), the average price of a gallon of gas in Georgia is $2.97 for regular unleaded.

 Georgia drivers travel an average of 18,920 miles in a year, compared to the national average of 9,772.
-That’s the second greatest average annual miles of any state in the country.
+That’s the second-greatest average annual miles of any state in the country.

 Considering the current gas price, the average fuel economy, and the yearly mileage, the average motorist can expect to spend $2,250 on gas alone in one year (that’s with a fuel economy of 25 miles per gallon).

-Other transportation to take into consideration includes car insurance premiums, which can vary by state.
+Other transportation to take into consideration include car insurance premiums, which can vary by state.
 For example, Georgia drivers pay an annual premium of $756 for minimum coverage and $1,982 for full coverage car insurance, on average.